-Edie – edie is the year-round resource providing energy, sustainability and resource efficiency professionals with the practical information, insight and intelligence they need to make their businesses more sustainable.
+Edie – a year-round resource providing energy, sustainability and resource efficiency professionals with the practical information, insight and intelligence they need to make their businesses more sustainable.

 Edinburgh Environmental Humanities Network – EEHN is an interdisciplinary research network which aspires to be: relational in its approach to key issues and problems; responsive to new developments, opportunities and research insights; open to public or artistic collaborations.

-Ensia – Ensia is an independent, nonprofit magazine presenting new perspectives on environmental challenges and solutions to a global audience.
+Ensia – an independent, nonprofit magazine presenting new perspectives on environmental challenges and solutions to a global audience.

 Environment and Energy – formerly Environment Research Web and now part of Physics World, E&E has regular news items and articles on environmental science.

-Future Earth – Future Earth is an international research platform providing the knowledge and support to accelerate transformations to a sustainable world.
+Future Earth – an international research platform providing the knowledge and support to accelerate transformations to a sustainable world.

-The Guardian – The Guardian provides news and commentary on culture, the environment, climate change and the Anthropocene
+The Guardian – a news service providing news and commentary on culture, the environment, climate change and the Anthropocene

-Happy Museum Project – Happy Museum provides a leadership framework for museums to develop a holistic approach to wellbeing and sustainability.
+Happy Museum Project – a leadership framework for museums to develop a holistic approach to wellbeing and sustainability.
 The project reimagines the museum’s purpose as steward of people, place and planet.

 Humanities for the Environment network of Observatories – The HfE Observatories are piloting projects and research that seeks to answer questions about the role of the humanities in a time in which human activity is significantly reshaping the geological future of the planet.

-Imagine 2020 – Imagine 2020 (2.0) is a network of 10 EU based arts organisations, funded by Creative Europe.
+Imagine 2020 – a network of 10 EU based arts organisations, funded by Creative Europe.
 It funds artistic commissions, research and development and promotes the sharing of resources, ideas, knowledge and debate across the various topics under the umbrella of art and ecology.